Dreamzlol/Conji/README.md

 The script will:
 - Process all PDFs in the data folder
-- Generate Q&A pairs using Claude AI
+- Generate Q&A pairs using Anthropic
 - Save the results in JSONL format
 - Display progress and summary statistics